IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 	![alt text](images/curlRequest.png "Test the API")
 	* Click a programming language that you want to work with.

-   	Code example in the selected programming language and an example output of a successful response are displayed.
+   	Sample code for the selected programming language and an example output of a successful response are displayed.
 You can copy the code and use it in your own application.

 4. Test the operation **GET /customers/{customerID}** in your programming language.

    	![alt text](images/curlRequest2.png "Test the API")
-	* Scroll down to **Try this operation** section.
+	* Scroll down to the **Try this operation** section.

 	> IMPORTANT: All available customers ID are in the */identifier/customerIDs.txt* file in this Github repository.
 Do not forget to fill the *x-ibm-client-id* and *x-ibm-client-secret* with yours.